 These conditions can have serious physical and mental health consequences, so seeking treatment is important.

-There are three major types of eating disorders that are recognized by the American Psychological Association including:
+There are three major types of eating disorders:

-- Anorexia Nervosa: Those suffering from anorexia have a distorted body image.
-They see themselves as overweight although they are dangerously thin.
-Due to the way they view their body, someone with anorexia will resort to starving themselves and exercising compulsively in order to lose weight.
+- Anorexia nervosa – Those suffering from anorexia have a distorted body image.
+They see themselves as overweight, although they are dangerously thin.
+Due to how they view their body, someone with anorexia will resort to starving themselves and exercising compulsively to lose weight.

-- Bulimia Nervosa: When someone has bulimia, they will eat an excessive amount of food during a short period of time.
-They will then try to desperately rid their body of the food they ate by forcing themselves to vomit, abusing laxatives or exercising too much.
+- Bulimia nervosa – When someone has bulimia, they will eat an excessive amount of food during a short period of time.
+They will then try to desperately rid their body of the food they eat by forcing themselves to vomit, abusing laxatives, or exercising too much.

-Although these are the only three eating disorders clinically recognized, there are several other common eating habits that would be considered abnormal.
-This includes a growing trend of dieting where a person will chew their food, but spit it out before swallowing.
-In this case, people believe they are getting all of the taste without the burden of calories.
+Although these are the only three eating disorders clinically recognized, there are several other common eating habits that would be considered unhealthy.

 The Link Between Addiction And Eating Disorders